 At POSI, we understand the unique challenges you will face after a Symes amputation.
 We work with you and your caregivers through those challenges, we share resources, we coordinate peer support and we work with your rehabilitation team to ensure progress is being made.

 Our team of Certified Prosthetists are excited to assist you!
-Contact us today for a prosthetic consultation.
+Please contact us today for a custom fitted prosthetic.